apache/spark/docs/tuning.md

 the Young generation is sufficiently sized to store short-lived objects.
 This will help avoid full GCs to collect temporary objects created during task execution.
 Some steps which may be useful are:

 * Check if there are too many garbage collections by collecting GC stats.
-If a full GC is invoked multiple times for before a task completes, it means that there isn't enough memory available for executing tasks.
+If a full GC is invoked multiple times before a task completes, it means that there isn't enough memory available for executing tasks.

 * If there are too many minor collections but not many major GCs, allocating more memory for Eden would help.
 You